estruyf/blog-content/content/posts/2024-11-08-mock-power-apps-connectors-in-tests-with-playwright.md

 ---
-title: "Mock Power Apps connectors in tests with Playwright"
+title: Mock Power Apps connectors in tests with Playwright
 longTitle: ""
 customField: ""
-slug: "/mock-power-apps-connectors-tests-playwright/"
+slug: /mock-power-apps-connectors-tests-playwright/
-description: "Learn how to mock Power Apps connectors in tests using Playwright for a controlled testing environment and accurate results."
+description: Learn how to mock Power Apps connectors in tests using Playwright for a controlled testing environment and accurate results.
-date: "2024-11-12T09:19:10.583Z"
+date: 2024-11-12T09:19:10.583Z
-lastmod: "2024-11-12T09:19:11.230Z"
+lastmod: 2024-11-12T09:19:11.230Z
-preview: "/social/91e72890-23ed-4b32-8cdf-c5e720f01618.png"
+preview: /social/0011baa9-ed48-445d-a639-75e71cb58f22.png
 draft: false
 comments: true
 tags:
-  - "API"
+  - API
-  - "Mocking"
+  - Mocking
-  - "Playwright"
+  - Playwright
-  - "PowerApps"
+  - PowerApps
-  - "Testing"
+  - Testing
-  - "Connectors"
+  - Connectors
-type: "post"
+type: post
-fmContentType: "post"
+fmContentType: post
 ---

 Power Apps connectors allow you to connect your app to external services like SharePoint, Microsoft 365, or custom APIs.
 When you build a Power App, you can use these connectors to read and write data from these services.
 For instance, you can get a list of items from a SharePoint list, create a new item in a SharePoint list, etc.